amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ## *personal background*

 It was around this time that I arrived at the university—in [Burma](https://en.wikipedia.org/wiki/Myanmar).
 In those days, electronic pocket calculators were beyond the reach of most college students.
 To ensure fairness, [my engineering college](https://en.wikipedia.org/wiki/Yangon_Technological_University) insisted that all students used the government-issued slide rule, which was readily accessible to everyone.
-In those days, many classrooms in my college had large, wall-mounted [demonstration slide rules](https://sliderulemuseum.com/DemoSR.htm) to teach first-year students how properly to use the slide rule like an engineer—that is, to eradicate the bad habits learned in high school.
+Many classrooms in my college had large, wall-mounted [demonstration slide rules](https://sliderulemuseum.com/DemoSR.htm) to teach first-year students how properly to use the slide rule like an engineer—that is, to eradicate the bad habits learned in high school.

 I subsequently emigrated to the US.
 Arrival in the US ended my association with the slide rule because, by the 1980s, American engineers were already using [HP RPN calculators](https://www.hpmuseum.org) and [MATLAB](https://www.mathworks.com/products/matlab.html) technical computing software on the [IBM PC](https://en.wikipedia.org/wiki/IBM_Personal_Computer).
 I soon became an HP calculator devotee.
 As such, I never got to use the slide rule extensively in a professional setting.
 But I hung on to my student slide rules: the government-issued Aristo 0968 Studio, a straight rule, and the handed-down Faber-Castell 8/10, a circular rule.
 To this day, I remain partial to the intimate, tactile nature of the slide rule, especially the demands it places upon the user's mind.
 Over the next four decades, I have collected numerous slide rules.
 Many models in my collection are the ones I coveted as an engineering student in Burma, but were well beyond my reach.